redis-developer/basic-redis-rate-limiting-demo-ruby/README.md

 # Basic redis rate limiting demo Ruby

-The server will allow sending max 10 API requests within a 10 second window.
-If you send more than that, all additional requests will be blocked
+The server will allow sending particular number of requests (`permitted_requests_count` stored in Redis) within a 10 second window.
+If you send more than that, all additional requests will be blocked.

 ![How it works](./public/example.png)

 ## How it works
-This app was built using `rack-defense` gem which will block connections from a client after surpassing certain amount of requests (default: 10) per time (default: 10s).
+This app was built using `rack-defense` gem which will block connections from a client after surpassing certain amount of requests (`permitted_requests_count`, default: 10) per time (10 seconds).
-These values can be changed inside `/config/initializers/rack-defense.rb`.

-The application will return response headers after each successful request
+The application will return response headers after each successful request:

 ```sh
 # example